Bulat-Ziganshin/EasyProtoBuf/README.md

 Implemented so far:
 - 100% of the library
 - 66% of the Codegen
-- 50% of the documentation
+- 50% of the documentation (need exhaustive docs on the API and Codegen)
 - 25% of CI (testing on various platforms with various compiler versions)
 - 0% of the tests